Simon James Lucas does not shy from a challenge.

 Simon spent his childhood fishing, diving and sailing.

 As a youth, his hobbies included hiking, hunting, film and photography.
 He also played rugby for 12 years, a team sport that requires communication, reliability, adaptability and commitment.
 Admirable qualities that friends say describe Simon perfectly.

 When Simon entered university, he planned on pursuing a degree in marine biology.
 But, he could not ignore his love of the mountains, of nature and of wildlife.
 Ultimately, he achieved a BSC in Zoology and a Post Graduate Diploma in Wildlife Management, which allowed him to incorporate both.
 After completing his university studies in 2010, Simon set off to discover the world.
-He explored much of the planet; Europe, North and South America, Africa, Caribbean, South Pacific and Antarctica.
+He explored much of the planet; Europe, North and South America, Africa, Caribbean and the South Pacific.